-One "Pot" Meal - It is all cooked using one dish.
-You cook the sauce where you fried the meat.
+ONE-POT MEAL - It is all cooked using one dish.
+You cook the sauce where you fry the meat.
 Easy, practical, and cleanup is a breeze.

-Breadcrumbs - While you can certainly customize the Schnitzel to your own liking.
+BREADCRUMBS - While you can certainly customize the Schnitzel to your liking.
 I would not recommend panko bread crumbs.
 While I love them in many recipes, they are just not a traditional German ingredient.

 Instead, I recommend using plain breadcrumbs, briefly blending them in a food processor or blender until they are super fine.

-Dairy - We use heavy cream in our recipe, but you can also use Creme Fraiche, which is very popular in German cooking.
-If you are using Creme Fraiche, you might need to add more beef broth.
+DAIRY - We use heavy cream in our recipe, but you can also use Creme Fraiche, which is very popular in German cooking.
+If you use Creme Fraiche, you might need to add more beef broth.
 Sour cream also works as a substitute for heavy cream.

 Variations and Additions

-You may also replace the white mushrooms with common button mushrooms, cremini mushrooms, or brown mushrooms.
+You may also replace the white mushrooms with common button, cremini, or brown mushrooms.
 Some also make this with a mix of different ones.